keymetrics/doc-pm2/en/runtime/guide/installation.md

 npm install pm2 -g && pm2 update
 ```

-?> `pm2 update` is necessary in order to refresh the PM2 daemon.
+ `pm2 update` is necessary in order to refresh the PM2 daemon.
+{: .tip}

 ## Next Steps